 A short seller is an investor who bets a stock will decrease in value.
 Short selling is often used as a hedge against an investment that has already been made or as a way to profit from an anticipated decline in the price of a security.

-Short-sellers typically borrow shares of the stock they hope to sell from another investor and then sell the shares, hoping to buy them back at a lower price so they can return the shares to the original owner and pocket the difference.
+Short-sellers typically borrow shares of the stock they hope to sell from another investor and then sell them, hoping to buy them back at a lower price so they can return the shares to the original owner and pocket the difference.
 If the price of the stock does indeed decline, the short seller will profit.
 However, if the stock price increases, the short seller will incur a loss, possibly an exponential loss if using leverage.

 Short selling is a risky strategy and is not suitable for all investors.
 Before considering short selling, you should understand all the risks and implications.